dizza01/Blender-Plugin/README.md

 # vu.city

-VU.CITY Blender plugin
-How to use this plugin:
+How to use VU.CITY Blender plugin:

 1. Save the .py file anywhere on your machine.
 2. Open Blender and go to Edit-Preferences-Addons-Install.